aybikedalbul/aybikedalbul/README.md

 <!-- Your title -->
-## Hi, I'm Aybike, a Developer 🚀 from Türkiye.
+## Hi, I'm Aybike, a Developer 🚀 from Turkiye.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/